JohnnySusp/LegalFedLLM/README.md

 ## Accurate project claim

-LegalFedLLM now demonstrates a real, pinned Qwen Client that can learn a local LoRA adapter from private examples and turn its outputs over the complete frozen 565-sample D^P into a signed, validated and transportable Knowledge Package.
-Its shared integration core accepts independently signed Qwen and Granite Client packages, applies exact per-Client tokenizer mappings and DTW alignment against a temporary Granite validation Host, enforces binary trust eligibility and quorum, selects one minimum-CE teacher per sample and constructs bounded answer-only sparse trainer targets.
-Private examples and Client-native LoRA tensors remain local.
+LegalFedLLM demonstrates a real, pinned Qwen Client that can learn a local LoRA adapter from private examples and turn its outputs over the complete frozen 565-sample D^P into a signed, validated and transportable Knowledge Package.
+It now implements the corresponding pinned Granite Host path through exact alignment, selective LoRA candidate training, private D^V validation, atomic promotion or rejection, signed post-decision D^P publication and Coordinator completion.
+Private examples, Client-native LoRA tensors and per-sample D^V metrics remain local.

-It does **not** yet demonstrate real heterogeneous Host learning, reverse real Client learning, a completed real-model federation round, formal differential privacy, a complete Safe-FedLLM defense or production-ready deployment.
+The repository does **not** yet record an authoritative five-epoch full-round acceptance, real reverse-Client learning, formal differential privacy, a complete Safe-FedLLM defense or production-ready deployment.